i4Ds/stixdcpy/README.md

-## Python APIs to interactive with STIX data center
+## Python APIs to interact with STIX data center

 Example
 ```python